runtime-data-validation-js/-runtime-data-validation-js.github.io/documents/data-format.html.md

 ```

 The `IsAlpha` decorator ensures that the string assigned to `#title` only contains alphabetic characters.
 This particular example additionally says that the text must be in the US English locale.

+This pattern, using a private property (`#title`), ensures the only ability to modify that property is via the `set` accessor.
+By attaching validation decorators to this function, we are certain that this property is protected from holding invalid data.

 To see that in action: